-Learning is among the most fulfilling of our lives' experiences.
-Students deserve to be engaged and inspired.
-To laugh along with goofy class jokes.
-To feel validated because they have the same question as someone else in the room.
-This is the mission: to offer students a gratifying math experience.
+Learning can be one of our lives' most fulfilling experiences.
+Or it can be downright dreadful.
+No matter where or who they are, students deserve a high quality learning program.
+They deserve to be engaged and inspired, to laugh along with goofy class jokes, and to feel validated because they have the same question as someone else in the room.

 students need to learn math now, for their current coursework.
 But the

-stakes of this moment extend far after their math courses are behind them.
+stakes of this moment extend far after their mathematics courses are behind them.

 Students carry with them both positive and negative memories of

 Decades from now, they shouldn't be saying, "UGH, I'm just no good at

 math."
 They could be saying, "You know I really enjoy math; it's all

 It's no secret that their relationship with math now impacts the rest of their lives.
 Their career choices, self-confidence, and even just feeling comfortable while talking numbers, or while handling their finances.

 Some people... well, lots of people in fact, immediately associate math learning with negative emotions.
 And no matter how much a student, parent, or teacher valiantly grits their teeth and tries to get through it, we all know the truth.
 The truth is that no one can learn at their best if their mind and emotions are locked in a negative state.